filecoin-project/venus-docs/docs/guide/Using-venus-Shared-Modules.md

 ## Hardware requirements

-Learn more about hardware requirements [here](https://github.com/filecoin-project/lotus/discussions/6071).
+Learn more about hardware requirements [here](https://docs.filecoin.io/mine/hardware-requirements/#general-hardware-requirements).
+As a sidetone, everyone may have different hardware setups, and it is recommended that you [find your own optimal configurations](#finding-optimal-configurations) through trial and errors.

 ## Pre-requisites